johndeerdoe/RedditVideoMakerBot/README.md

 - [x] Checks if a video has already been created
 - [x] Light and Dark modes
 - [x] NSFW post filter
+- [ ] Better logging and error handling
+- [ ] Add more tts options
+- [ ] Make it so we can run diffrent subreddit groups at the same time with diffrent
+      settings: such as story mode only on story subreddits

 Please read our [contributing guidelines](CONTRIBUTING.md) for more detailed information.